Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the world.

 U.S. Customs and Border Protection recently advised importers that they must submit post-summary corrections, with required antidumping and countervailing duty deposits, for entries missing third-country AD/CV cases where the CBP country of origin differs from the Commerce scope country.
 The concern is profound because for nearly a year CBP’s Automated Commercial Environment system did not allow importers to file AD/CV entries with any of the listed third-country case numbers.
 For liquidated entries, CBP encourages voluntary tenders but advises that failure to take immediate action could lead to enforcement.

-KRISTEN SMITH is a Member with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
+KRISTEN SMITH is a Partner, Advisory Committee with Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
 She leads the firm’s Trade Remedies Practice.
 Ms. Smith has a broad-based international trade and customs practice.
 For more than 20 years she has represented clients in antidumping and countervailing duty cases and litigation both in the U.S. and abroad.
 Her experience includes a number of no-injury determinations before the International Trade Commission and obtaining zero percent AD rates on behalf of clients before the U.S. Department of Commerce.